CrumpLab/cognition/docs/textbook/C8_Memory_I.md

 :::

 The immediate memory span data is shown to the right.
 The y-axis shows the average immediate memory span, and the x-axis is the amount of bits needed for each kind symbol.
 The take-home message that immediate memory span was about 7 items for all of the stimulus sets.
 It was a little bit higher for binary digits, compared to words, but nowhere near as high as it should be.
-If people could handle 7 words just just fine, then they should have an immediate memory span closer to 40 for binary digits (which required fewer bits than words).
+If people could handle 7 words just fine, then they should have an immediate memory span closer to 40 for binary digits (which required fewer bits than words).
 Instead, the spans were pretty similar across stimuli.

 Miller suggested that immediate memory escapes capacity limitations imposed by information at the level of stimulus sets through a recoding process.
 He called this process chunking.